Skip to main content

 No. The Trust will not consider your application unless it qualifies in terms of the Trust's grant criteria and the law.
 However, even if your group does qualify for funding the Trustees have the unfettered authority to approve or decline any application, simply they may not wish to support the cause you have applied for.

 No. The Trust and its sites have an excellent operating relationship.
 Without their assistance we cannot generate income.
 However the Trust acts independently when deciding who receives funds and we don't know who patronises our sites.
-Our venues are prohibited from having any involvement in the grant application process and any relationship your club or organization has with a member hotel will not have any bearing on any application you may lodge with the Trust.
+Our venues are prohibited from having any involvement in the grant application process and any relationship your club or organisation has with a member hotel will not have any bearing on any application you may lodge with the Trust.